Every year, Limmud participants old and new come together for an enriching Shabbat to kick off Festival.

 People who attend Shabbat at Limmud come from a variety of backgrounds and observe Shabbat in different ways.
 We ask you to be respectful of how each participant chooses to observe Shabbat.

 Please be aware that all the hotel bedrooms require the use of electronic keycards and manual keys are not available.
-However, so participants might wish to leave their doors open throughout Shabbat.
+Participants may wish to leave their doors open throughout Shabbat.
 Each room is equipped with a safe to store high value items, and facilities will be available to store larger items safely if necessary.
 Please note it is the responsibility of all participants to ensure their items are secure in their room, if they choose to leave their door open over Shabbat.
-Limmud takes no responsibility for any damages or loss of items.
+Limmud takes no responsibility for any damage or loss of items.

 I’d love to come.
 Can I bring the kids too?